Skip to main content

 If you do not want to use the current MAIN branch, execute task Select previous branch select previous.

-When you link a base model branch to a work model branch, it needs to be generated to obtain the model of the base branch.
+3. When you link a base model branch to a work model branch, it needs to be generated to obtain the model of the base branch.
+The message: "Do you want to generate the definition for model [MODEL NAME] > [BRANCH NAME] immediately?" appears.

-1. To generate the definition immediately, reply Yes to the question "Do you want to generate the definition for model [MODEL NAME] > [BRANCH NAME] immediately?".
-You can also reply No, link other base model branches, and generate the definition after the last one with the task Generate definition generate definition.
+• Select No to link other base model branches, and generate the definition after the last one with the task Generate definition generate definition.

 • unlink Unlink base model - To unlink a base model branch from a work model branch.
 Note that components of the base model will be removed from the work model during generation.
 Only components that are no longer in use are removed.
 It might take multiple generations before all components are cleaned up.